PoPDroid/AndroidPoP/AccAttacks.md

 Android version: 7
 App version: 6.55.0

+#Binance withdrawal
-Binance withdrawal showing how an attack can be launched remotely (integrated in metasploit) and in a covert manner with an overlay when launching.
+Showing how an attack can be launched remotely (integrated in metasploit) and in a covert manner with an overlay when launching.
 Also Showing how an attacker can steal 2FA and integrate the stolen token into the attack - as reported to binance
 Video:

 [![](http://img.youtube.com/vi/NE4rX27nQ8A/0.jpg)](http://www.youtube.com/watch?v=NE4rX27nQ8A "Binance Withdraw")

 Attacker starts by remotely commanding the accessibility trojan to steal the current 2FA code from the google authenticator app 00:05